Table of Contents:

 DILLER: It’s the truth.
 My son says to me, “There’s a site you should buy.”
 I said, “What?”
 “It’s called Friendster.
 Friend Finder.”
 Something like that.

 HOFFMAN: Friend Finder, that’s the one you’re thinking of.

 DILLER: So I look it up, I say, “Alex, this is a hooker site in Canada.”
 I said, “No, we’re not doing that.”

-However, the idea—so there was a tiny little company in Texas called Match.com because I’d said, “This is something the internet can do.”
-So we bought this little tiny thing, and then it went to where it went.
+However, the idea — so there was a tiny little company in Texas called Match.com, because I’d said, “This is something the internet can do.”
+So we bought this little tiny thing, and then it went where it went.

 I had thought that there was no reason why, if you built up some fluency in this, you couldn’t do lots.
 So we became, very quickly, the only conglomerate, so to speak, in the internet space.